Steller's sea cow: Uses

-In media and folklore
+In literature, media, and folklore

 In the story The White Seal from The Jungle Book by Rudyard Kipling, which takes place in the Bering Sea, Kotick the rare white seal consults Sea Cow during his journey to find a new home.

 Tales of a Sea Cow is a 2012 docufiction film by Icelandic-French artist Etienne de France about a fictional 2006 discovery of Steller's sea cows off the coast of Greenland.
 The film has been exhibited in art museums and universities in Europe.

 Steller's sea cows appear in two books of poetry: Nach der Natur (1995) by Winfried Georg Sebald, and Species Evanescens (2009) by Russian poet Andrei Bronnikov.
 Bronnikov's book depicts the events of the Great Northern Expedition through the eyes of Steller; Sebald's book looks at the conflict between man and nature, including the extinction of Steller's sea cow.

+The 2023 novel Beasts of the Sea (Elolliset) by Finnish author and literary scholar Iida Turpeinen uses Steller's sea cow and its demise as a central theme.
+It features multiple characters at different times in history that were involved with the animal, beginning from Steller's expedition and telling how the complete skeleton was conserved and ended up in the Helsinki museum of natural history.

+Scottish poet John Glenday published the poem "The Kelp Eaters" in his 2003 volume, Grain, describing the beauty and loving nature of the sea cows and their harpooning by the narrator and his companions.
+The poem carries the epigraph "From "Journal of a Voyage with Bering 1741-1742" By Georg Wilhelm Steller".

+Genetic research and potential revival

+In 2021, the nuclear genome of the species was sequenced from skeletal remains.
+The reconstructed genome showed that the species was already declining due to low genetic diversity caused by climate change and hunting by Paleolithic humans prior to its discovery by Steller, similar to the final populations of woolly mammoths on Wrangel Island.
+A year later, in late 2022, a group of Russian scientists funded by Sergi Bachin began research to potentially revive the species and reintroduce it to the Bering Sea.
+Arctic Sirenia plans to revive the species through genome editing of the dugong, but an artificial womb is necessary to conceive a living sea cow due to the lack of an appropriate living surrogate species.
+Ben Lamm of Colossal Biosciences has also stated that he and his company want to revive the species after they complete their first four projects (woolly mammoth, dodo, thylacine, and northern white rhinoceros) and have an artificial animal womb developed.